stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

 ...
 $ Programming language: bash
 ...
-$ Will this app need access to the Internet? [y/N]: y ...
+$ Will this app need access to the Internet? [y/N]: N ...
 $ Will this app need access to the parent project? [y/N]: y ...